t83714/fractal-component/docs/api/AppContainer.md

 #### `destroy()`

 Destroy `AppContainer`.
-Mainly for use cases when you need to create more than one `AppContainers`. e.g. Server-Side Rendering (SSR).
+Mainly for use cases when you need to create more than one `AppContainers`. e.g. Server-Side Rendering (SSR). `destroy()` allows you to clean-up all component resources & cancel all sagas manually.

 #### `subscribeActionDispatch`